 But if you’re looking for some ways to put those three Cs into action, we chatted with some of the teachers on the Teach Starter team to get you exactly that!
 Here are some super easy classroom management ideas from classroom teachers!

 The trusty craft stick saves the day again!
-Add some bright washi tape and students’ names and you have a classroom tool that can be used in a variety of ways.
+Add some bright washi tape and students’ names and you have a classroom management tool that can be used in a variety of ways.

 - Keep track of students you have checked in on during individual work.
 Turn their name stick upside down when you have checked in!